The Systems Game

 - How did working independently or collaboratively impact the scientists' work?
 How might working independently or collaboratively impact the work of actual scientists?

 - Where was your attention focused in either role?
 Did you focus on the system as a whole or in its parts?

 - Ask the scientists how hard it was to remember that the parts were simply following a motion rule and were not in fact a defined system?
 Often, our brains are programmed to identify objects and give them meaning, even when we are told many times that we must only solve for the system's motion rule.

 Systems and Systems Thinking

 A system is an organized group of related objects or components that form a whole.
-The “whole” can be mechanical, social, temporal, natural, numerical, physcial, or even idealogical, but it will also have various parts or subsystems that are interrelated and interdependent.
+The “whole” can be mechanical, social, temporal, natural, numerical, physical, or even ideological, but it will also have various parts or subsystems that are interrelated and interdependent.
 In other words, the parts of a system continually influence one another directly or indirectly to carry out the system’s function or goal.
-Examples include a car engine with its various menchanical parts, a family with its small or large number of members, a subway system with its many routes, or a political system with its various structures and laws of governance.
-It is only our capacity to compehend the complexity of an observed entity that limits our understanding of the unending number of systems we see and/or play a part within, and how these systems work.
+Examples include a car engine with its various mechanical parts, a family with its small or large number of members, a subway system with its many routes, or a political system with its various structures and laws of governance.
+It is only our capacity to comprehend the complexity of an observed entity that limits our understanding of the unending number of systems we see and/or play a part within, and how these systems work.